 Through a combination of national-level statistical analysis of student destinations and a longitudinal survey young people, the project will compare the opportunities available to young people living in different places and the resources they are able to draw on to help them make meaningful career and employment choices.
 Please click here for more information about the project's survey.

-500 in-depth interviews with policy makers, practitioners, young people and their parents/carers in four contrasting areas will provide more detailed insights into who is getting access to which opportunities, what young people value, how they exercise their agency, their experiences of navigating a transitions landscape in which they are differently resourced and positioned, and the implications of all of this for equality, policy and professional practice.
+500 in-depth interviews with policy makers, practitioners, young people and their parents/carers in contrasting areas will provide more detailed insights into who is getting access to which opportunities, what young people value, how they exercise their agency, their experiences of navigating a transitions landscape in which they are differently resourced and positioned, and the implications of all of this for equality, policy and professional practice.

 WHO ARE WE DOING THIS RESEARCH WITH?

 The project focuses on the 15-20 age group and has a particular emphasis on engaging with the perspectives of young people themselves, including those who are more marginalised and whose voices are often not heard in policymaking.
-Interviews will also be conducted with the parents/carers of young people and with policy makers and practitioners active in the four different areas of England.
+Interviews will also be conducted with the parents/carers of young people and with policy makers and practitioners active in different areas of England.

 WHAT DO WE HOPE TO GET OUT OF THIS RESEARCH?